1983-1991: The 8-bit Era

 Number of Games: 59 (470 backward-compatible Atari 2600 titles)

 Best-selling game: Pac-Man (7.7 million, Atari 2600 game)

 Media: ROM Cartridge

 Other peripherals: Atari XG-1 Light Gun

-The Atari 7800 featured backwards compatibility with previous Atari systems, but it’s library of current generation games was very slim; only 59 games.
-By this point, many third party publishers were already clamoring to create games for the new king, the Nintendo Entertainment System.
+The Atari 7800 featured backward compatibility with previous Atari systems, but its library of current-generation games was very slim; only 59 games.
+By this point, many third-party publishers were already clamoring to create games for the new king, the Nintendo Entertainment System.
 Atari’s biggest hits were games like Asteroids and Pac-Man, games that were already several years old.
 The gaming library failed to evolve with its consumer base.
 These games were also available for the NES, and with better graphics.

 Second tier consoles:

 - 1984, July 17 (JP): Super Casette Vision (Epoch)

 - 1985: BBC Bridge Companion (Herber)